artkeller/CYFRAM/README.md

 - **FRAM_SPI_Example_2.ino:** This sketch was used to test **FM25W256, 256-Kbit (32K x 8) Serial (SPI) F-RAM**

 All test results are part of this distribution and reside in the folders **logic** and **output**.
-Although other Cypress F-RAMs are not tested yet they should work until a size of 2MB (2 bytes address).
+Although other Cypress F-RAMs are not tested yet they should work until a size of 512-Kbit (64K x 8).
 Please send test result of other memories.

 ## More